7mind/izumi/doc/paradox/idealingua/cogen.md

 Differences between Mixins and Data Classes:

-1. Data class cannot define fields
-2. Data class cannot be subclassed
+1. Data classes cannot be subclassed
-3. Data class is always redered as DTO/case class, Mixin is always rendered as pair of an Interface and an Implementation
+2. Data classes are always rendered as case classes, Mixins are always rendered as pair of Interface and Implementation

 ```idealingua
  data HumanUser {